How to hire and pay employees in United Kingdom

 An employee may unilaterally terminate their employment by providing written notice to their employer.
 Resignation notice periods so vary but one month is typical.

 In the UK, there is no at-will termination policy outside the probation period.
 Termination must be done with just cause.
-However, employees with less than two years' service can in theory be dismissed with no obligation to go through a disciplinary or dismissal process.
+However, employees with less than two years’ service

 After two years, an employee has more rights where they can claim an unfair dismissal.
-Dismissal on the grounds of redundancy, conduct or capability require different burdens of proof and notification.
+Dismissal on the grounds of redundancy, conduct or capability require different

 When dismissing an employee in the UK, employers must provide written notice by email with confirmation receipt, or via standard mail.
-Employers must make any due payments including severance pay if applicable and any accrued holidays.
-Even if severance pay is not a statutory requirement, it is often recommended.
+Employers must make any due

 Severance